ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The ID of the asset.

 `x`
-: The x-coordinate on the table, in px.
+: The x-coordinate of the center of the piece on the table, in px.

 `y`
-: The y-coordinate on the table, in px.
+: The y-coordinate of the center of the piece on the table, in px.

 `z`
 : The z-coordinate (z-index) within the layer.